 The assumptions underlying the ECL calculation - such as how the maturity profile of the PDs and how collateral values change, etc., are monitored and reviewed on a quarterly basis.
-Post COVID-19, the Group has also used judgement to consider the effects of government and other support measures and/ or other uncertainty factors to suitably adjust modelled ECL, which is elaborated below.

 The calculation of ECL involves significant accounting judgements, estimates and assumptions.
-These are set out in note 4.18 and note 4.32.
-The level of estimation uncertainty has increased since 31 December 2019 as a result of the economic disruption and consequential impact of the Covid-19 pandemic.
-This includes significant judgements relating to:
+These are set out in note 4.19 and note 4.33.
+There have been no significant changes in the ECL methodology during the year.